lionheart/LHSKeyboardAdjusting/README.md

     pod 'LHSKeyboardAdjusting'

-Then run `pod install` and you'll be ready to go.
+Then run `pod update` and you'll be ready to go.

 Usage
 -----